-Associate in Science Degree Program Contact Hours: 1,845 Semester Credits: 78
+Associate in Science Degree Program Contact Hours: 1,845 Semester Credits: 78 Instructional Weeks - Full Time: 80 Average Time to Complete - Full Time: 20 Months

 Physical Therapist Assistants (PTA) provide physical therapy services under the direction and supervision of a licensed Physical Therapist.
 The PTA implements the Physical Therapist's plan of care, assessing patient status and modifying selected interventions to progress and protect the safety and comfort of the patient.
 The PTA helps people of all ages who have impairments that limit movement, function, work and recreational activities.
 The PTA works in a variety of settings, including hospitals, inpatient rehabilitation facilities, private practices, outpatient clinics, home health, skilled nursing facilities, schools, sports facilities, and more.
 The PTA provides a variety of physical therapy techniques as they carry out the Physical Therapist's plan of care for the patient, including therapeutic exercise, functional training, soft tissue mobilization, and physical modalities, such as electrotherapy and ultrasound.
 The PTA may also assist the Physical Therapist in injury prevention, fitness, and wellness-oriented programs for a healthier and a more active lifestyle.
 To work as a PTA, an individual must graduate from a PTA program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), must apply and be accepted as a licensed/certified PTA applicant, and must pass the National Physical Therapist Assistant Examination (NPTAE) and, if required by the state, the state jurisprudence examination.
 Other requirements vary from state to state, according to physical therapy practice acts or state regulations governing physical therapy.